-Maybe you, a foreign national, like Japan so much that you want to keep on living in Japan permanently.
+Maybe you, a foreign national, like living in Japan so much that you want be able to stay permanently.
 To do this, you will need a Permanent Resident visa.
 This visa allows unlimited duration for your stay, meaning you don't have to keep on renewing your visa (however, you have to renew your resident card every 7 years).
 Also, you may work in any job.

-If you have lived in Japan for 10 years or more, you can apply for a Permanent Resident visa.
+If you have lived in Japan for 10 years or more, you may apply for a Permanent Resident visa.

-If you were approved as a Highly Skilled Foreign Professional (HSPF), you may apply for Permanent Residency after 4 years and 6 months from the date you were approved as a HSPF.
-The duration you lived in Japan before getting the status of HSPF is not counted in this case.
-For example, if you were approved as a HSPF after living in Japan for 3 years, the 3 years would not be included in the 4 years and 6 months.
+If you were approved as a Highly Skilled Professional (HSP), you may apply for Permanent Residency after 4 years and 6 months from the date you were approved as a HSP.
+The duration you lived in Japan before getting the status of HSP is not counted in this case.
+For example, if you were approved as a HSP after living in Japan for 3 years, the 3 years would not be included in the 4 years and 6 months.
 The duration of stay needed to apply for the Permanent Residency after having been assessed as a HSP may soon be shortened to 3 years.

-If you are the spouse of a Japanese national, an approval can be made after 3 years.
+If you are the spouse of a Japanese national, an approval can be made after 3 years of stay.

 Things to note after you are approved as a Permanent Resident

-Once you are approved as a Permanent Resident, you will be issued a Resident Card that shows of your Permanent Residency.
-If you already have a Resident Card with a different status, you will swap the old Resident Card with the new Resident Card.
+Once you are approved as a Permanent Resident, you will be issued a Resident Card that shows your Permanent Residency.
+If you already have a Resident Card with a different status, you will exchange the old Resident Card for the new Resident Card.

 If you commit any crime, including tax offences, you will be a subject to Forcible Deportation.
 Then you can no longer stay in Japan.
 Please note that a Permanent Resident status may become void in these circumstances.

 Please make sure to obtain a Re-entry Permit if you may be staying outside Japan for over 1 year.
-If you stayed outside Japan for more than 1 year without a Re-entry Permit, your Permanent Resident status becomes void as well.
+If you stay outside Japan for more than 1 year without a Re-entry Permit, your Permanent Resident status becomes void.